swiftlang/swift-evolution/proposals/0244-opaque-result-types.md

 }
 ```

 This is unsightly because it's verbose, but it's also not very helpful for someone reading this declaration.
 The exact return type doesn't really matter, only the fact that it conforms to `Shape`.
-Spelling out the return type also effectively reveals most of the implementation of `shape`, making the declaration brittle; clients of `EightPointedStar` could end up relying on its exact return type, making it harder if the author of `EightPointedStar` wants to change how they implement its shape.
+Spelling out the return type also effectively reveals most of the implementation of `shape`, making the declaration brittle; clients of `EightPointedStar` could end up relying on its exact return type, making it harder if the author of `EightPointedStar` wants to change how they implement its shape, such as if a future version of the library provides a generic `NPointedStar` primitive.
 Right now, if you want to abstract the return type of a declaration from its signature, existentials or manual type erasure are your only options, and these [come with tradeoffs](https://forums.swift.org/t/improving-the-ui-of-generics/22814#heading--limits-of-existentials) that are not always acceptable.

 ## Proposed solution